veyselguven/veyselguven/README.md

 - 👋 Hi, I’m @veyselguven
 - 👀 I’m looking for full-time work and hoping to contribute to the success of an organization and expand my skills as a programmer
 - 💬 Ask me about JavaScript, React, Redux, Data Structures and Algorithms
-- 🌱 I’m currently learning TypeScript,GraphQL and doing some practise on REDUX
+- 💻 I’m currently learning TypeScript,GraphQL and doing some practise on React
-- 👯 I’m looking to collaborate on full-stack applications or open source projects

 <!---